techyian/ReportViewer.NET/readme.md

 | Misc          | MultiLookup       | Not started   |                            |
 | Misc          | Previous          | Not started   |                            |
 | Misc          | RowNumber         | Not started   |                            |

+## License

+ReportViewer.NET is made available under the MIT license.